sroberts/sroberts.github.io/_posts/2016-01-04-introduction-to-dfir-the-beginning.md

 ## What's Next?

 Originally I planned on making this one big post but too many people recommended too many great resources and things spiraled out of control.
-Instead I'm dividing this up into seperate posts.
+Instead I'm dividing this up into separate posts.
 First we'll start with the _technical skills_ then move on to _soft skills_ which are less technical, but still important (sometimes even more so).
 Just like the _DFIR Skills_ section above I'll have a video, link tool, book, and person for each.

 Yeah... that's a lot.
 A post once a day for the next 10 business days.
-Hopefully it'll be a great set of resources for newbies and long time practitoners alike.
+Hopefully it'll be a great set of resources for newbies and long time practitioners alike.
 No DFIR knows it all, so there's always a chance to learn.